saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 WWI has examined the benefits of NoSQL databases, like Azure Cosmos DB.
 They understand that Cosmos DB provides a highly-available, globally-distributed platform, but they do not have the resources to redesign their games to utilize Cosmos DB, and they find the migration to be too complex for the timeframe.
 WWI has indicated that they are interested in exploring this migration path after they migrate their SQL Server databases to Azure SQL Database or Azure SQL Managed Instance.

+For their gaming services, WWI operates an extensive on-premises Active Directory domain to centralize access management for their network resources, including their SQL Server instances.
+WWI is aware of Azure Active Directory and would like to know more about the Azure Active Directory integration with SQL Managed Instance and how to extend their on-premises identity solution to Azure.

 In addition to their gaming services, WWI is also interested in migrating their data warehouse and its associated services to the cloud.
 The data warehouse uses a Symmetric Multi-Processing (SMP) based architecture and is hosted on a dedicated SQL Server 2008 R2 instance.
 The data warehouse is presently around 20TB in size and is growing at a rate of about 250GB per month.
 They use the data warehouse to build SQL Server Analysis Services (SSAS) cubes and create reports using SQL Server Reporting Services (SSRS).
 The SSRS reports are deployed to sites in their SharePoint environment.
 They feel the data warehouse's performance is adequate for meeting the requirement of presenting data to business users via BI components, such as SSAS cubes, so they indicated a desire to stick with the current architecture, if possible.
 They do not believe the existing data warehouse requires a Massively Parallel Processing (MPP) architecture at this time.
 They collect numerous game telemetry data points, including remote monitoring and analysis of game servers and user telemetry (i.e., data on players' behavior, such as their interaction with games and other players).
 Code embedded in the gaming software transmits data to the gaming databases.
 Telemetry data is then loaded into the data warehouse hourly using SQL Server Integration Services (SSIS) packages.
 They also noted that their customer service personnel and developers frequently connect to the data warehouse for various activities.

 They also mentioned some reports that are run directly against the gaming databases to analyze user telemetry and gaming metrics in near real-time.
 While there are not many of these reports, they are essential to the developers and business users.
 They have noticed that at times of peak gaming activity, running these reports can be very slow, and they have occasionally seen impacts on gaming performance.
 They are interested to learn if there is any way they can continue to run these reports, but do it in a way that will alleviate the performance impact they've experienced.